Not all revenue is equal.

 - You’re modeling revenue growth or burn

-Note: Some companies include one-time fees in ACV; others don’t.
-Confirm your methodology, and stay consistent (source).
+Note: Some companies include one-time fees in ACV while others do not.
+Confirm your methodology and stay consistent (source).

 How to calculate Annual Contract Value (ACV)